Sexual assault and sexual harassment

 What is sexual assault?

-Sexual assault occurs when a person is forced, coerced or tricked into sexual acts against their will or without their consent.
-Sexual assault is a crime and is not the victim's fault.
+Sexual assault occurs when a person is forced, coerced or tricked into sexual acts against their will or without their consent, including when they have withdrawn their consent.
+Examples include:

 What help can I get now?